nkondapa/RDX/README.md

 ### Note on Reproducibility
-Our original code seeded once at the start of comparisons for all methods, however, we realized it is likely to cause inconsistencies due to arbitrary choices made in order of running the different comparisons.
+Our original code seeded once at the start of comparisons for all methods, however, we realized it is likely to cause inconsistencies due to arbitrary choices made in the order of running the different comparisons.
 The new code re-seeds at the beginning of each comparison for all methods.
 This may lead to slightly different results than those reported in the paper, but we have checked that the trends remain the same.
 We apologize for any inconvenience this may cause.